JonayedMohiuddin/JonayedMohiuddin/README.md

 I am a math, physics and programming enthusiasist. </br>
 Here are some details about me ;)

-- 👨‍🔧 I’m currently working on :
+- 👨‍🔧 I’m currently working on : Null
-  - 🍩 2D projection of 3D objects on a terminal.
-- 🌱 I’m currently learning C++ and DSA (My Favourite language).
+- 🌱 I’m currently learning C++ and DSA.
 - 🚀 I'll try to learn in future:
   - ☢️ __Compiler Design__.
   - 🏃‍♂️ __Competetive Programming__